-I love whipping up a homemade sugar scrub with ingredients readily found in my kitchen.
+I love whipping up a homemade sugar scrub with ingredients readily found in my kitchen, especially this rose water sugar scrub.
 For one — I know what all the ingredients are and they’re usually edible.
+So I don’t mind using them on my lips!
 Plus, sugar scrubs are so easy to make and they’re perfect for keeping by the kitchen sink to pamper your hands.

 I’ve used rose water in a few recipes, my favorite being gulab jamun, a rose-scented Indian dessert that is absolutely divine (seriously, give it a try).
 And if you’ve never purchased rose water before, you can typically find it in the baking section of your local grocer or at a health food store (and if all else fails there’s always rose water on Amazon too).